Salzburger emigrants: History

-In 1736, their leader Boltzius was able to secure a new settlement after much negotiation with Oglethorpe.
+Also in 1736, their leader Boltzius was able to secure a new settlement after much negotiation with Oglethorpe.
 The Salzburgers resettled above the Savannah River and this community was referred to as New Ebenezer.
 By the end of 1737, the Salzburgers were able to establish legitimate farmsteads.
 In the next few years, they would create a water-driven grist mill in Georgia.
 Much of their success was still due in large part to support from the Trustees.
 Despite high death rates, the Salzburgers began to prosper by gradually transitioning their income methods from subsistence farming to silk and timber production, both of which were labor-intensive.
 In order for the Salzburgers to continue expanding, Boltzius and the Salzburger leaders introduced slaves.
 This action had been rigorously opposed by the Salzburgers since their arrival.
 The Salzburgers succeeded at farming, specifically cattle breeding.
 The Salzburgers also established grist and saw mills, which helped them establish new sources of income through production and trade.

 By the mid-eighteenth century, the community expanded and new settlements began to form.
 The community grew to over 1,200 people.
 After the death of Boltzius in 1765, the Salzburger identity and traditions began to fade.
 The Jerusalem Church is one of the only remaining remnants of the Salzburgers today.
 The church was completed in 1769 and is the oldest church building in the state that is still in use.

 In 1966, Salzburg Archbishop Andreas Rohracher expressed regret about the expulsions.